CodedBeats/CodeNameHaar/README.md

 - [ ] research search function to add to nav
 - [ ] add scroll to top component

-- [ ] move the add page link for projects and records to their individual pages and remove from navbar
+- [ X ] move the add page link for projects and records to their individual pages and remove from navbar